 , and the which()

-gives us the numeric indices of the elements of the TRUE/FALSE vector
+us the numeric indexes of the elements of the TRUE/FALSE vector that are

-that are true.
-The result is that the numbers this spits out are the
+true.
+The result is that the numbers this spits out are the indices of

 that are NOT in